 In recent years there has been much debate as to where ‘LION’ was actually located through 1964 and into 1965.
 What is now certain though is that sometime in 1964 it was moved to the AEI works in Sheffield, something that appears not to have been reported at the time.
 Did it actually go direct from Doncaster Works to Sheffield though?

-In order to build up a better understanding of where 'LION' was located anyone who observed the locomotive is asked to submit their observations using the box provided.
-Your observations should be inputted into the various boxes.
-When entering the date please use dd/mm/yyyy.
-Enter any additional information such as train details in the location box.
-Your observation will then appear in the listing over the following few days, your email details though will not.
+In order to build up a better understanding of where ‘LION’ was located anyone who observed the locomotive is asked to submit their observations to Peter Hall giving details of date and location observed.
+Please also give any additional information such as train details.

 Sightings for D0260